icewolfz/jiMUD/docs/codeeditor.designer.md

   - `search` what to search
   - `Message` if a string will be displayed to player
   - `function` if in the format of (:name:) it will generate a function stub to later fill in with more advanced search code
+- `Base properties` settings that effect how the base inherit object is handled
-- `No Base Items` replace inherited base object items, if false items are merged with base items, and any with the same name are replaced with current
+  - `No Items` replace inherited base object items, if false items are merged with base items, and any with the same name are replaced with current
-- `No Base Monsters` disable base inherited monsters
+  - `No Monsters` disable base inherited monsters
-- `No Base Objects` disable base inherited objects
+  - `No objects` disable base inherited objects
-- `No Base Forage` do not return inherited forage object function
+  - `No forage` do not return inherited forage object function
-- `No Base rummage` do not return inherited rummage object function
+  - `No rummage` do not return inherited rummage object function
 - `Forage Objects` objects to return when a player forages for food
   - `Name` the object to return
   - `Random` the chance it is this object